 –LDL–HDL quotient – that is, the ratio of LDL to HDL cholesterol

 Triglycerides in mmol/l

 If your level of LDL cholesterol is elevated (therefore increasing the LDL– HDL ratio), this means you have an increased risk of calcification of the blood vessels (arteriosclerosis).
 This calcification in turn increases your risk for cardiovascular diseases such as high blood pressure, stroke and heart attack.

 Elevated triglyceride levels can also damage the heart and blood vessels, but can be reduced with a balanced diet.

 What recommendations will I receive?

-You will receive recommendations on how to lower LDL cholesterol levels.
-These consist of advice about diet and physical activity.
+You will be given recommendations to help you lower your LDL cholesterol levels.
+Most of all, this is advice on diet and exercise.

-If the result indicates an increased risk of arteriosclerosis, consult a doctor.
-With medical assistance, you can then check further risk factors and initiate treatment if necessary.
+If your test result indicates an increased risk of arteriosclerosis, please consult a doctor.
+They can help you assess your other risk factors and decide if treatment is necessary.

 What is cholesterol?

 Cholesterol is a fat-like substance that is packed into certain proteins in the body, either the HDL or the LDL protein.
 HDL cholesterol is considered the good cholesterol, and LDL cholesterol is considered the bad cholesterol.